Male Hypogonadism in Children

 Prenatal androgen deficiency may result in manifestations ranging from partially undescended testes, microphallus, and ambiguous external genitals to normal-appearing female external genitals.

 Androgen deficiency that occurs when puberty is expected impairs secondary sexual development.

-Diagnose by measurement of testosterone , LH, and FSH levels.
+Diagnose by measurement of testosterone, luteinizing hormone, and follicle-stimulating hormone levels.